 The final story, and one that has leaked to the English speaking world, comes from Akagi (2015).
 In this telling, David Rosen sketched out the design for Periscope and it was built in 1966 (Akagi 2015, pg 43).
 Later in the book, it is mentioned that Ochi Shikanosuke had been the head of Sega’s development efforts since Periscope (Akagi 2015, pg 143).
 As mentioned in the prior section, it is claimed that Nakamura’s Periscope was unrelated to this one, ‘different’ is the translated word.

 Let’s speak about differences in the design of the two versions.
-No footage of either three periscope model has ever come to light, but you can see a recreation of the one Periscope model in action in the above Youtube video.
+Only one brief clip of Sega’s Periscope model displays the machine’s general function, but you can see a fuller recreation of it in action in the above Youtube video as well.
 One can also view the Sega three Periscope Model in lovely detail in a brochure posted on Sega Retro.
 Unfortunately for the Nakamura model the pictures aren’t as pristine, but give us enough of an overview to notice some outward aesthetic changes.

 We can assume that functionally, if not mechanically, the Periscope models are the same.
 All indications point to the same sort of gameplay being in both versions, if not all the features.
 The most noticable difference that can be seen in the outward construction of the Nakamura version and not so much in the Sega version are the visible rivets right above the viewport.
 Right below the periscope itself, the panels which adorn the front are quite different, though both are housed within the same general shape.
 The backglass is clearly different between the two, though both show planes and warships on fire over an ocean.
 The Sega version has white rectangles on the outer edges (which are presumably instructions) and the Nakamura version has them in between the Periscopes.
 Lastly is the marquee, the top of which on the Nakamura version has no indication of a company visible while the Sega logo adorns the top of the other.